America was seen as the promised land by the oppressed and exploited masses.

 Most of the Norwegians emigrated to the Midwest drawn by the promise of free land (the Homestead Act of 1862).
 By settling, building housing and farming the land, they were granted 160 acres (about 600 mål) of fertile soil, a farm that would make their former landlords’ farms seem like peanuts.
 They could write home to family and friends and brag about being large landowners.

 During the latter part of this period, the United States grew to a major industrial nation and this growth continued on into the third wave, which was from 1890 to about 1930.
-During the third wave, the United States received a whole new type of immigrant.
+During the third wave, the United States received a whole new type of immigrants.
 They mostly came from Eastern and Southern European cities and moved into American cities and worked in industry.
 The promised land began to seem less and less promising as immigrants were stuffed into tenement buildings in over-crowded cities and forced to work in factories under deplorable conditions.
 The immigrants soon discovered that American streets were not paved with gold.
 Nevertheless, immigrants poured into the United States where at least they felt that they had a chance.
 This wave continued until the Great Depression and World War II.

 Asian and Latin America Waves